 - Their bowel movements are predictable.

 - Your child will start to verbalise their readiness, for example they are able to tell you they want to wee or while they are doing it (in their nappy) they share with you what they are doing.

 - They will feel very proud of their “accomplishments” once they have finished.

-- One of the cognitive signs your child is ready, is that they are able to follow a simple instruction and is able to tell you when he needs to go before it is too late.
+- Cognitively they should be able to follow a simple instruction and is able to tell you when he needs to go before it is too late.

-Even if your child is showing most these signs, does not mean that you will place them on the toilet, throw all your nappies away and they are potty trained.
+Remember that these signs do not mean that the end of your nappy-changing days are in sight.
 It will still take some time for your child to get used to the idea of using the toilet.
-Some children struggle with the idea of using a toilet, they may want to but once placed on the toilet they are anxious and uncomfortable.
-Many will forget, while playing, that they need to go and by the time they realise it is too late.
+Some children struggle with the idea of using a toilet, they may want to but once placed on the toilet, they are anxious and uncomfortable.
+Many will forget while playing that they need to go and, by the time they do realise it is too late.

 Be patient with your child, start slowly and follow their lead.
 Children all achieve their milestones in their own time.
-Your child will start displaying some, or all of these signs, from around 2 years old but if they don’t, don’t rush them.
+You may see some of these signs from around 18 months to two years, but potty training success may only come a lot later.